Category Archives: December 2013

 Standard

 I grew up in a cloud.
-Back in the 1950’s and 60’s, everybody smoked.
-Parents, siblings, aunts, uncles, cousins, neighbors – even the minister, inhaled.
+Back in the 1950s and ’60s, everybody smoked.
+Parents, siblings, aunts, uncles, cousins, neighbors – even the minister inhaled.
 I doubt if I ever saw anything clearly – and I’m certain that I always smelled like a Winston.
 Tobacco ruled.
-Fancy cigarette boxes, lighters shaped like large chess pieces and oddly molded ash trays were prized possessions.
+Fancy cigarette boxes, engraved lighters and oddly molded ashtrays were prized possessions.
 There was no escaping it.
 Everyone on television smoked.
 Everyone in the movies smoked.
-Cowboys in white hats, black hats, jeeps and saloons all lit up the “tobaccy” as they tamed the wild west.
+Cowboys in white hats, black hats, jeeps and saloons all lit up the “tobaccy” as they tamed the Wild West.
 Danny Thomas, Donna Reed, Jack Parr – you name it.
-Smoke was there.
-Bogey’s Casablanca was awash in it, adding to its intrigue with a magical, swirling haze.
+Smoke was everywhere.
+Humphrey Bogey’s Casablanca was awash in it, adding to its intrigue with a magical, swirling haze.

-It’s always been a right of passage for young people.
+It’s always been a rite of passage for young people.
 I missed that voyage, having never tried it.
 I’m lucky I guess.
-Quitting looks really hard.
+Hard on the lungs.
 Ask Bogey.

 Standard

-The practice of texting and twittering has quickly replaced what is now considered “old fashioned” emailing.
-Sadly, a message sent by pen and paper is now relegated to the attic – dusty, remote and antiquated.
-Time, and type, both march on my friends.
+Texting and twittering have quickly replaced what is now considered “old-fashioned” emailing.
+Even Twitter has dwindled to “X.” Messages by pen and paper are now relegated to the attic; dusty and antiquated.
+Time, and typeface, both march on.
 Handwritten correspondence has been obsolescing since man first etched a figure on a cave wall.
 Those clumsy hieroglyphics didn’t last long – who can spell hieroglyphics without a dictionary anyway?
-But the move from cave wall to tree bark to parchment to the Gutenberg press sped up the ability to transmit our thoughts.
-And now, in an instant, we can express love with a tiny heart (in any color) and fling an insult with the popular poop emoji (it smiles).
-Seems hieroglyphics have resurfaced.
-And now grammar and punctuation is the new clumsy.
-That’s a topic for another time.
-Or type.
-Stay tuned.
-And write your mother.
+But the move from cave wall to tree bark to parchment to Gutenberg press sped up the ability to transmit our thoughts.
+And now, in an instant, we express love with a tiny heart (in any color) and fling an insult with a poop emoji (it smiles).
+It seems hieroglyphics have resurfaced – without grammar and punctuation (that’s a topic for later).
+In the meantime, write a letter to your mother.
 In cursive.

 Pretty Boy’s Bridge